Tom11Butler/DE-Capstone/README.md

 ### Houses Price Paid

-A file of all property sales in the UK in the years 1995-2017 from [HM Land Registry](https://data.gov.uk/dataset/314f77b3-e702-4545-8bcb-9ef8262ea0fd/archived-price-paid-information-residential-property-1995-to-2012).
-The column descriptions for this data file were also given by this link.
+A file of all property sales in the UK in the years 1995-2020 from [HM Land Registry](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads#single-file).
+The file to download is "the complete Price Paid Transaction Data", around 3.7GB.
+However, if you want to test how this code works with a smaller sample (so that the upload times to S3 are not astrononmical), you can use one of the complete yearly datasets, e.g., for 2019, around 24.5MB.

 ### Postcodes